New Holiday Traditions for New Times

 Fall is in the air.
 We are ready for pumpkin spices, sparkling holiday lights and enjoyable moments with families and friends, BUT

 These are new times.
-Holidays this year will be different.
+Holidays in the last few years have been different.
 After all, we all want to stay safe from COVID-10 and the flu.

 So, how do we celebrate the holiday and still protect ourselves and our loved ones?